Wrexham County Borough: Politics and local government

 The principal area (styled as a "county borough") is governed by Wrexham County Borough Council, a Welsh local authority principal council.
-Most offices of the council are situated within Wrexham city centre, around Llwyn Isaf, Lord Street and Chester Street.
-Its customer contact centre, "Contact Wrexham" is located at 16 Lord Street.
+Most offices of the council are situated within Wrexham city centre, around Llwyn Isaf and Chester Street.
 The headquarters of the council's Chief Executive is at the Guildhall (Neuadd y Dref; lit.
 'Town hall') in Wrexham.
 From May 2022, there are forty-nine electoral wards for the council, with seven having two councillors.

 The most recent Wrexham County Borough election on 5 May 2022, resulted in independent politicians maintaining their position as the largest group with 23 members but falling short of a majority, leaving the council in no overall control.
 Since 2017, the principal council has been operated by a coalition of local independents, the "Wrexham Independents" group and the Conservatives.
 Following the 2022 election, on 11 May 2022, local independents and the separately organised "Wrexham Independents" merged into a 21-member "Independent Group", and formed a coalition with the Conservatives again for another five-year term.
 The next election for the council is due for 6 May 2027, as part of the next Welsh local elections.

 The county borough was formed on 1 April 1996 following the enactment of the Local Government (Wales) Act 1994, containing the district of Wrexham Maelor and some communities of Glyndŵr, namely Chirk, Glyntraian, Llansantffraid Glyn Ceiriog, and Ceiriog Ucha, and later Llangollen Rural in 1997.
 Borough status was inherited from the town of Wrexham, which was granted to the then town in September 1857.

 The area includes a portion of the eastern half of the historic county of Denbighshire and two exclaves of historic Flintshire: English Maelor and the parish of Marford and Hoseley.

 The county borough is in the East Wales ITL 2 (formerly NUTS 2) and "Flintshire and Wrexham" ITL 3 (formerly NUTS 3) statistical regions by the UK's Office for National Statistics (and until 2020 Eurostat).
 It is regarded to be in the North East Wales and North Wales non-administrative regions (and the associated regional bodies, such as North Wales Economic Ambition Board, North Wales Police, North Wales Fire and Rescue Service, Tourism Partnership North Wales, and Betsi Cadwaladr University Health Board).